kwalczak80/melting-gerry/README.md

 * Once the player's name is entered, the game menu is displayed on the screen.
 To achieve a better user experience, I decided to have all the text information displayed in the middle of the console, which in my opinion, looks very nice.

     ![Menu](docs/screenshots/menu.PNG)
-* At this stage the user has three options:
+* At this stage, the user has three options:
     * Play game
     * Read instructions on how to play
     * Exit game